 However, too many companies maintain out-of-date approaches with their years of service that fail to recognize their workers on their daily contributions.

 Does that mean its time to retire the years of service award?
 Not so.
-Companies with years of service awards retain more fulfilled employees.
-Tenure-based awards reflect well on company culture and increase employee loyalty but to reach their full potential, you need to rethink how and when they’re awarded.
+Companies with years of service awards retain more fulfilled employees and recognizes long-term involvement with a company.
+Tenure-based awards reflect well on company culture and increase employee loyalty but to reach their full potential, you need to understand and value the years of service award as part of a broader employee engagement program.

 Today’s employees are more interested in companies who recognize their day-to-day merit and contributions.
 However, too many years of service programs are painfully out of touch with modern engagement needs where timely awards are essential.
 To put it into perspective, the first major milestone for most corporate years of service awards is after five years working with a company when today’s average employee tenure at a job is 4.2 years.